ftCLI/FoundryTools-CLI/README.md

 Adds a dummy signature.

 If the DSIG table is already present, this option will be ignored.
 Use '-dt DSIG -dsig' to force the replacement of an existing DSIG table.

-    -dt, --delete-table TEXT

-Removes the specified table, if present.

     -o, --output-dir DIRECTORY